charlotte-zhuang/coding-problems/useful-code/java.md

 ### Quicksort (Hoare's Partition)

+Sorts an array around a pivot into partitions of elements greater than and less than the pivot; then recursively sorts each partition.
+This is not a stable-sort.
+Average time-complexity is _Θ(n lg(n))_, where _n_ is the size of the array.
+Worse-case time-complexity is quadratic, but very unlikely.
+[A Lomuto Partition](#quicksort-lomuto-partition) generally performs slightly worse.

 This code uses a single-pivot randomized Quicksort with Hoare's partition.
 Performance can be improved by using insertion sort on small arrays, but the improvement is small.
 If implementing tail-call optimization, recurse on the smaller partition first.